staeter/work-in-progress/elm-codebase.md

 ### **What is it?**

-It is both a CLI program and an Elm package:
+It is both a CLI program, a elm-platforms capability and an Elm package:

 - **A CLI Program** that reads, parses, and monitors your code for changes, applying rules across your codebase.
-It is built into **elm-platforms** and it integrates as a platform capability.
+- **An elm-platform capability** that can easily be integrated in larger programs.
 - **An Elm Package** that is the interface for you to define rules on how your code should be generated, analyzed, or transformed.

 ### **How does it compare to other tools?**